realmatterio/quantumsafe_icchsm/README.md

 - If you receive an error message, check that your PIN and slot numbers are correct
 - Ensure you have completed each step in sequence (hash message before signing, etc.)
-- If blockchain publishing fails, check that you have generated a DID credential first
+- If blockchain ledger publishing fails, check that you have generated a DID credential first

 ## Technology Partners